 On a macro level, wave after wave of heroin overdoses, buffered by fentanyl & fentanyl analogues, rapidly deplete naloxone stores.
 Just look at what happened in Louisville two weeks ago.
 151 overdose calls in 4 days.
 This is the equivalent of a multi-alarm fire overwhelming a single fire department, requiring backup.
 We currently have no strategy to deal with this.
 Either in the emergency room, as Dr. Gussow reminds us, or on the national level, with states continuing to tread water in this flood, with 50,000 people dying from drug overdoses in 2015 (the most ever).

 We need to stop pretending that walls or prisons or bans of drugs from China will put a dent this problem.
 Banning carfentanil from our shores will save some lives in the next 3-12 months (which should be celebrated) , but we cannot ignore the need to ensure non-adulterated opiates are being used by those in chronic pain, dependent or using recreationally.
 Safe injection sites provide an environment that allows for medical monitoring, clean needle use and hopefully, expanded testing of substances.
 Safe injection sites create an opportunity to stamp out a significant chunk of new HIV, Hep C, & STD diagnoses, and to guarantee people aren’t injecting fentanyl, carfentanil or the cornucopia of problematic substances adulterating the drugs in the USA, Canada, Mexico and across Europe.
 Legalization may be a long way off, but there are ways we can save lives and prevent extreme added cost & capacity to our emergency medicine systems.
-Those costs tend to be ignored during arguments about treatment and insurance, but as Dr. Gussow illustrates, if opiate users require 40 hours of naloxone, that’s going to explode our costs, and very few healthcare systems are up to that challenge.
+Those costs tend to be ignored during arguments about treatment and insurance, and so many people look for the best life insurance to cover for them in such cases.
+Dr. Gussow illustrates, if opiate users require 40 hours of naloxone, that’s going to explode our costs, and very few healthcare systems are up to that challenge.